Why Your Ecommerce Platform Should Run on Scala

 Strong Types Reduce Errors in Checkout, Promotions, and Integrations

 Mistakes in ecommerce logic create lost revenue.
-Bad promotion rules, invalid inventory updates, and broken shipping logic frustrate both customers and teams.
+Bad promotion rules, invalid inventory updates, and broken shipping logic frustrate both customers and teams, and problems like these often surface only after they've already cost a sale.

 Scala lets engineers build small DSLs (domain-specific languages) inside the codebase.
 These DSLs use clear syntax that looks almost like another language.
 This gives non-technical teams a safe way to update rules without touching core code.